nais/doc/addons/kafka.md

 Adding `.kafka.pool` to your `Application` spec will inject Kafka credentials into your pod.
 Your application needs to follow some design guidelines; see the next section on _application design guidelines_.
+Make sure that the topic name is prefixed with the owner's team namespace, e.g. `myteam.mytopic`.

 {% code-tabs %}
 {% code-tabs-item title="nais.yaml" %}